 75 – 100 gram of Matsutake

 Some Spinach (preferably what is called the ‘wild’ version, cleaned and without the stem)

-Warm the chicken stock, add soy sauce, a touch of sesame oil and flavour with slices of ginger.
-Allow to stand on a low heat for 10 minutes.
-Taste and then remove the ginger.
 Clean the Matsutake and cut in small dices.
 The size you would like to eat them (Matsutake doesn’t shrink like many other mushrooms; it remains firm).
-Fry them gently in a skillet in some olive oil, no longer than 3 minutes, together with the thinly sliced white of the spring onion.
-Add the garlic.
+Warm the soy sauce, add a touch of sesame oil and flavour with very small cubes of ginger.
+Fry the Matsutake gently in a skillet in some olive oil, no longer than 3 minutes.
 In parallel blanch the spinach in the liquid.
 Quickly drain the spinach and set aside.
 Reduce the liquid and taste.
+Add some excellent sesame oil and whisk.
 In parallel chop the spinach.
-Put spinach on a plate, sprinkle the Matsutake over it and gently add some sauce.
+Put spinach on a plate, gently add some sauce and then sprinkle the Matsutake over the spinach..

 If we say ‘Japanese food’, you will probably think ‘sushi’, ‘sashimi’, ‘yakitori’, perhaps ‘udon’.
 But Oden?
 Probably not.
 Such a shame because Oden is a really wonderful dish.
 Oden for lunch or as a course in a typical Japanese menu: tasty, light and full of surprises.
 Oden is a stew that requires a bit more work than you would expect and of course time.
 It also requires some shopping, given some of the ingredients are not easy to find.
 We are not from Japan so we humbly present our version of this (wintery) classic.
 We hope it inspires you to cook Oden and enjoy it as much as we did.